chjdev/chjdev.github.io/_posts/2016-01-12-world-according-to-flickr.md

 Using Spark the resulting vertices and edges where written to disk and transformed to a JSON object holding these values.
-Using d3.js (world rendering) and processing.js (BFS rendering) this JSON object was loaded and the network projected onto a Miller and azimuthal projection respectively.
+Using d3.js (world rendering, top) and processing.js (BFS rendering with starting point Vienna, bottom) this JSON object was loaded and the network projected onto a Miller and azimuthal projection respectively.
 Vertices where drawn as translucent circles whose overlap creates different color intensities on the map according to the popularity of the location.
 Edges where drawn as translucent arcs with weighted line width that highlight highly connected vertices via overlapping.
 The final renderings are based on ~170.000 vertices and over 4 million edges.

 [<img src='/experiments/vienna_acyclic/vienna_acyclic-contrast-wide-1920.png' class="bg-image" />](/experiments/vienna_acyclic/vienna_acyclic-contrast-wide-1920.png)